London Youth Recorder Orchestra

 How much does it cost?

-The cost is £126.00 for 3 days.
-Please complete the application form; you will be invoiced on acceptance of your application.
+For the 4 days of the course, the cost is £164.00.
+Please complete the application form; you will be invoiced on acceptance of your application

 Can I get help with the cost?

 The Walter Bergmann Trust offers grants towards the cost of recorder courses so please visit their website for further information www.srp.org.uk/walter-bergmann-fund There are also other charities that offer assistance.

 Download and complete the LYRO Application Form 2016 and Teachers Reference Form 2016 Your recorder teacher should complete the Teacher’s Reference form.
 CLOSING DATE FOR RECEIPT OF YOUR APPLICATION FORM IS FRIDAY 29TH JULY 2016.